 Problems with horses’ teeth have been recognised for 100’s of years, and yet it is only in the last 2-3 decades we have really started to study what is happening in equine mouths.

-No longer is it all about rasping sharp points, and the benefits of veterinary examination and treatments are becoming clear to spot painful conditions early to not only keep your horse comfortable grazing in the paddock, but also during ridden work.
+No longer is it all about rasping sharp points, and the benefits of veterinary examination and treatments are becoming clear to spot painful conditions early to not only keep your horse comfortable grazing in the paddock but also during ridden work.

-Proactive veterinary dental care can also help reduce incidence of conditions like colic, low-grade inflammation and weight loss whilst helping your horse utilise all the feed it’s given.
+Proactive veterinary dental care can also help reduce the incidence of conditions like colic, low-grade inflammation and weight loss whilst helping your horse utilise all the feed it’s given.

 Veterinary dental care has a similar approach to your horse’s teeth as your dentist likely has to your own mouth.
 It starts with an appreciation of the general health of the animal and an examination of muscles and structures around the head that can indicate whether the horse is chewing normally or not.

-After this a speculum is placed and a dental halter used to support your horse’s head before the mouth is cleared of debris/feed and the teeth are checked by looking at each one using a light, mirrors and sometimes specialist cameras.
+After this, a speculum is placed and a dental halter used to support your horse’s head before the mouth is cleared of debris/feed and the teeth are checked by looking at each one using a light, mirrors and sometimes specialist cameras.
 In addition to looking at the teeth themselves, we also check the gums, lips and cheeks for signs of trauma from teeth or other abnormalities.

 Once the mouth has been checked thoroughly, we can link all the information to work out what problems are significant and which are not.

-Often we will find things like sharp teeth are secondary to reduced use of part of the mouth from a more serious painful condition.
+Often we will find things like sharp teeth are secondary to the reduced use of part of the mouth from a more serious painful condition.